eth-protocol-fellows/protocol-studies/docs/wiki/research/SSF.md

 The delay between a block's proposal and finalization also creates an opportunity for short reorgs that an attacker could use to censor certain blocks or extract MEV.

 ## Benefits of SSF
-* more convenient for apps - transactions finalization time improved by an order of magnitude, i.e. 12 seconds instead of 12 minutes means better UX for all Ethereum users
+* More convenient for apps - transactions finalization time improved by an order of magnitude, i.e. 12 seconds instead of 12 minutes means better UX for all Ethereum users
-* much more difficult to attack - multi block MEV re-orgs can be eliminated as it would only take 1 block for the chain to finalize instead of 64 blocks
+* Much more difficult to attack - multi block MEV re-orgs can be eliminated as it would only take 1 block for the chain to finalize instead of 64 blocks
-* the future consensus mechanism (in SSF scenario) would have a reduced complexity compared to current LMD-GHOST & Casper-FFG combination, which can lead to attacks (balancing attacks, withholding and savings attacks)
+* The future consensus mechanism (in SSF scenario) would have a reduced complexity compared to current LMD-GHOST & Casper-FFG combination, which can lead to attacks (balancing attacks, withholding and savings attacks)

 ## The fork-choice rule in SSF
 Today's consensus mechanism relies on the coupling[^1] between Casper-FFG (the algorithm that determines whether 2/3 of validators have attested to a certain chain) and the fork choice rule (LMD-GHOST is the algorithm that decides which chain is the correct one when there are multiple options).